-There’s an amazing amount of competition out there, which means to be competitive, learning platform vendors must be better at satisfying customers.
-One way to do it is through marketing?
+There’s an amazing amount of competition out there, which means to be competitive, LMS vendors must be great at satisfying customers.
+One way to do it is through marketing.
 In this article, I’ll share ways that the marketing department can influence customer success.

-Marketing does have a role in customer success
+Marketing does have a role in LMS customer success

 A refreshing shift happened when SaaS technology started to take hold.
 Because it’s so easy for customers to switch SaaS systems, they are no longer stuck with bad learning technology.
 So, vendors must be on their toes and focus a ton of effort on satisfying customers and helping them succeed.

 That’s bad news for some vendors who don’t have it in their DNA to be customer-focused.
 Those vendors will eventually fade away.
 But there are a lot of vendors who are on the verge of being customer-centric and just need a little nudging to cross over the line.
 One good nudge is to keep in mind that it’s at least six times more expensive to obtain a new customer than it is to keep an existing one.
 Some experts say this number is as high as twenty times more expensive, but six times is plenty to wake up most vendors!

 As marketers, we can’t do a whole lot to improve our product, but we can do some things to improve the customer experience:

 1. Win Awards for Your Customers

 Apply for awards on their behalf.
 They usually don’t have the time or expertise to do it themselves, so this gesture is appreciated.
 A big side benefit of doing this is that you can get referenceable case studies, send out Press releases, and list the awards on your website to reinforce how successful your customers are.
 Just make sure that you don’t step on any toes by applying for awards without prior consent.
 Run it by your point of contact to get the go-ahead beforehand.